Cathedral of the Most Holy Trinity, Waterford

 The Cathedral of the Most Holy Trinity is the cathedral church of the Roman Catholic Diocese of Waterford and Lismore located in Barronstrand Street, Waterford City, Ireland.
-The cathedral is the oldest post-Reformation Catholic cathedral in Ireland, pre-dating the Catholic Emancipation Act of 1829 by some 36 years.
+The cathedral is the oldest post-Reformation Catholic cathedral in Ireland, pre-dating the Roman Catholic Relief Act 1829 by some 36 years.

 History

-The cathedral was designed by John Roberts in 1793 and has the distinction of being the oldest post-Reformation cathedral of the Roman Catholic Church in Ireland.
+The cathedral was designed by John Roberts in 1793 (after the Roman Catholic Relief Act 1793) and has the distinction of being the oldest post-Reformation cathedral of the Roman Catholic Church in Ireland.
 The cathedral was built under the direction of Rev. Dean Thomas Hearn, D.D., the cathedral dean.
 Roberts also designed Christ Church Cathedral, Waterford, and is said to have supervised the construction of the Catholic cathedral by attending the site every morning, and apparently 'died from the effects of a cold caught within the unfinished structure'.

 A chapel – known in the city as the 'Big Chapel' – had previously stood on the same ground, having been constructed there in 1693 at the height of the Penal Laws on the request of the Roman Catholic community of Waterford.
 The Big Chapel replaced a converted store, known as the Old Store, which was adopted as a place of worship following the Stuart Restoration in 1660, when conditions afforded Catholics some respite.
 The Old Store stood against the old northwest city wall, on a site opposite the west end of the present building.

 The cathedral was extended and modified many times over its history – it was initially to a square footprint, with later extensions to both the east and west ends of the building.
 The sanctuary was extended to the east in 1829–1837 during the episcopate of Bishop Abraham, and in 1854 Bishop Foran had the apse added, and a new altar installed.
 The cathedral's grand William Hill & Sons organ was installed in 1858.
 Two side altars – dedicated to Our Lady (Epistle or South chapel), and to St Joseph (Gospel/North chapel) – were installed, as were external railings and gates (the latter removed in the 1960s), between 1855 and 1872, during Bishop O'Brien's time.